20 Majestic Waterfalls in the Philippines – Every Traveler Should Visit

 Ara Patria

 The Adventuress is a travel blogger with a purpose.
 She aims to inspire other people through her personal experiences, stories, and lenses.
-Outside her blogging world, she is an English teacher, an SEO specialist, and TEFL/TESOL certified.
+Outside her blogging world, she is an education, an SEO specialist, and TEFL/TESOL certified.

 Join her adventures!